JustAnyones/Plugin-creator-website/docs/docs/draft-types/destroyed.md

 The patient capacity of a hospital.

 ### aspect waste disposal capacity
+::: type: integer

-::: type: The garbage capacity of a garbage processing facility.
+The garbage capacity of a garbage processing facility.

 ### author
 ::: type: string